FrancisBanville/ms_interpreting_probabilities/README.md

-network (local or metaweb), the mathematical formulation and interpretation of stochastic parameters like $P(B_{i \rightarrow j})$ can be linked to environmental and biological factors such as species abundance, traits, area, and time (@tbl:prob), for example using logistic regression with a logit link function with continuous explanatory variables.
-Predicting the number of local webs in which the interaction occurs can be achieved by using a Binomial distribution, assuming a constant probability of interaction and independence between networks (trials).
+network (local or metaweb), the mathematical formulation and interpretation of stochastic parameters like $P(B_{i \rightarrow j})$ can be linked to environmental and biological factors such as species abundance, traits, area, and time (@tbl:prob), for example using logistic regression with continuous explanatory variables.
+Predicting the number of local webs in which the interaction between two given taxa occurs can be achieved by using a Binomial distribution, assuming a constant probability of interaction and independence between networks (trials).
 When considering uncertainties around the estimation of $P(B_{i \rightarrow j})$, a Beta distribution can also be used to encompass all possible probability values.
 In that case, a Beta-Binomial distribution can be used to predict the number of networks in which the interaction occurs.
-Observing an interaction between two taxa at a given location and time provides important information that can be used to update previous estimates of $P(B_{i
-\rightarrow j})$, informing us on the biological capacity of both taxa to interact and the environmental conditions that enabled them to interact locally.
+Empirically observing an interaction between two taxa at a given location and time provides important information that can be used to update previous estimates of $P(B_{i \rightarrow j})$, informing us on the biological capacity of both taxa to interact and the environmental conditions that enabled them to interact locally.

 Even though binary interaction webs constitute a highly valuable source of ecological information (@Pascual2006Ecologicala), they overlook important